AAIM Home Page

 THE Y-NOT PROJECT IS A NON-PROFIT ORGANIZATION HONORING TONY BORCIA AND DEDICATED TO STOPPING INTOXICATED BOATERS.

-The Y-noT Project will host its 10th annual Wiffle Ball Tournament!
-Come join us on August 7, 2022 at JoAnn Eckmann Park in Libertyville.
-We will have 6 divisions, with 8 teams in each division
+The Y-noT Project will host its Annual Wiffle Ball Tournament on August 11, 2024 at JoAnn Eckmann Park in Libertyville.

 Tony Borcia was ten-years-old when he was killed while tubing on the Chain-O-Lakes with his father and siblings on July 28, 2012.
 Tony fell off his tube, and before his father could pick him up, he was hit by a large boat, despite wearing a bright red life jacket and waving his arms.
 The driver of the boat was under the influence of cocaine and alcohol.
 Tony was an incredible little boy who loved to play wiffle ball.
 Family and friends formed the Y-noT Project (Tony’s name spelled backward) Wiffle Ball Tournament in honor of Tony.